JonHarder/jonharder.github.io/content/posts/git_reset/index.md

 our mistake before we pushed anything to our remote, there was no risk of changing history of code that others have already checked out.

+However, if you followed along with the steps, you may have noticed we needed to re-write the commit message after we reset it because that commit was blown away.
+That's fairly annoying especially if you spent significant effort in crafting a [good commit](/posts/git_commit).
+There is a shorthand way to work through the steps of this exact scenario of fixing code changed in the HEAD commit using `git commit --amend`.
+It's less flexible than `git reset`, but if that's all you need than it's very slick.

+Rewind our conversation to the point that we realized we needed to remove the errant commented out code.
+Simply make the edit by deleting that line of code, then add the change to the index with `git add`.
+Lastly run `git commit --amend` and the previous commit message will be opened up again.
+You can choose to change the wording if you like, but once you save, the HEAD commit will be altered with your added change all in one go.
+No reset required. **NOTE:** This method _still_ changes history and the contents of your commit are altered, meaning the rules to follow about when it's safe to change history still apply.

+If you need to make edits to commits earlier in the tree than the current one (the HEAD commit) than this solution (without any modifications) will not help you.
+To deal with that problem, stay tuned for the dedicated articles on `amend`, `fixup`, `autosquash`, and `interactive rebase`.

 That's all you need to know to get started with using `git reset`.
-You can stop here and go on your merry way resetting your commits.
+You can go on your merry way resetting your commits.

-In future posts in this series we'll talk about some other, more powerful options to clean up history.
-If you followed along with the steps, you may have noticed we needed to re-write the commit message after we reset it because that commit was blown away.
-That's fairly annoying especially if you spent significant effort in crafting a [good commit](/posts/git_commit).
-In the next post, we'll talk about `amend`ing commits which removes this annoyance.

 ## Additional posts in this series